-A: Applied Handling has extensive experience in designing warehouse systems.
-When comparing Applied Handling to consultants or architects, they often have a general idea what to do but lack the experience and knowledge of the products to design it right.
+A: DACO has extensive experience in designing warehouse systems.
+When comparing DACO to consultants or architects, they often have a general idea what to do but lack the experience and knowledge of the products to design it right.
 On several occasions we have totally redesigned a professionally designed system by a consultant resulting in increased efficiency and flow.
 Talk to us prior to hiring anyone else.
 Let us help access your needs and provide advice to aid in your decision making process.

 Q: Do you do “turn-key” projects?

 A: Yes, as a licensed general contractor we can manage all of the resources of your project with confidence.

 Q: I know what I want.
 Can I just buy the material from you and take care of the rest myself?

 A: Yes.
 We will sell material only if you have already detailed your needs.
 Contact us so that we can confirm the details of what you require.